SerusBusiness/prd-pdf-generator/README.md

 - Add relevant images for concept visualization
 - Search for and include reference links to related resources
 - Output polished PDF documents with proper formatting
+- Automatic timestamp-based unique filenames for generated documents
+- "Powered by AI" footer on all PDF pages

 ## Requirements